Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 Control + C to exit the server

-Need to give access to push the new branch - add him as collaborator - Repository/Settings/Manage Access/Invite Collaborator
+Need to give access to push the new branch - add him as collaborator - Repository/Settings/Manage Access/Invite Collaborator -  Now he can create a token